 The penalty for not participating in the EHR Incentive Program begins in 2015.
 The penalty begins at 1 percent in 2015 and increases to 2 percent in 2016, 3 percent in 2017 and can go up to as much as 5 percent of your total Medicare Part B allowed charges.
 You must participate in the program two years preceding the penalty year.
 The following options are available to avoid the penalty in 2015:

 Future penalty years will require the following participation schedule.

-Additionally, exemptions will be available for physicians who lack availability of Internet access, are newly practicing physicians, face unforeseen circumstances (e.g. natural disaster), or have little interaction with patients (e.g. dermatopathologists).
-Details for applying for these exemptions will be announced in 2014.
+Additionally, exemptions are available for physicians who lack availability of Internet access, are newly practicing physicians, face unforeseen circumstances (e.g. natural disaster), or have little interaction with patients (e.g. dermatopathologists).
+Learn how to apply for these exemptions.